 The sooner you start, the sooner you get the result you are striving for.
 Therefore, it is wise to start thinking about your career in the early years of college.
-Find out if there are opportunities to take part in an internship, ask your professors direct questions and ask them to recommend you at the first opportunity.
+Find out if there are opportunities to participate in an internship, ask your professors direct questions, and ask them to recommend you at the first opportunity.

 2. Work on Leadership and Financial Skills